-Sernova has filed international patent applications related to the Cell Pouch[TM] and the Cell Pouch System[TM] to protect its intellectual property rights related to its therapeutic programs.
-Sernova has been successful at achieving patent claims in multiple countries around the world.
+We have filed international patent applications related to Cell Pouch[TM] and the Cell Pouch System[TM] to protect our intellectual property rights related to our therapeutic programs.
+We have been successful at achieving patent claims in multiple countries around the world.

 Our international patent portfolio currently consists of issued and pending patents in multiple families covering our platform and related enabling technologies in important markets in North America, South America, Europe, and Asia.
 We strive to obtain broad claims for our patents, including exclusivity of our Cell Pouch[TM] device and related technologies in combination with a wide range of therapeutic cell technologies including glucose-responsive insulin-producing stem cell-derived cells, and with our acquired local immune protection conformal coating intellectual property and that licensed from UMiami, for the treatment of a number of chronic diseases.
-We intend to continue to expand our patent and licensing portfolio, through inventions developed internally as well as through strategic in-licensing or that jointly developed, to maximize the commercial potential of our platform technologies.
+We intend to continue to expand our patent and licensing portfolio, through inventions developed internally as well as through strategic in-licensing, to maximize the commercial potential of our platform technologies.

-Sernova will continue to protect the commercial therapeutic applications of its discoveries and inventions.
-In addition, the Company has developed technologies, which it may elect to keep as trade secrets and not publicly disclose in patent applications.
+We will continue to protect the commercial therapeutic applications of our discoveries and inventions.
+In addition, we have developed technologies which we may elect to keep as trade secrets and not publicly disclose in patent applications.